mathieuprog/fluent-graphql/README.md

   .makeExecutable();
 ```

-Remove entities from a list:
+Remove entities from an array:

 ```javascript
 Document